skilld-labs/go-odoo/README.md

 ## Models

-Generated models contains high level functions for interact with models in an easy and golang way.
+Generated models contains high level functions to interact with models in an easy and golang way.
 It covers the most common usage and contains for each models those functions :

 ### Create